gravitational/teleport/rfd/0155-scoped-webauthn-credentials.md

 +  // Scope is a authorization scope for this MFA challenge.
 +  // Required.
 Only applies to webauthn challenges.
 +  webauthn.ChallengeScope Scope = 6 [(gogoproto.jsontag) = "scope,omitempty"];
-+  // Uses is the number of times resulting webauthn credentials can be used.
++  // AllowReuse means webauthn credentials resolved from this challenge can be
-+  // Only applies to webauthn challenges with scopes that allow reuse:
++  // reused for a short span of time before the challenge expires.
++  //
++  // Reuse is only permitted for specific scopes, and may be further limited
++  // within these scopes by the discretion of the server.
 +  //  - SCOPE_ADMIN_ACTION
-+  int64 Uses = 7 [(gogoproto.jsontag) = "uses,omitempty"];
++  bool AllowReuse = 7 [(gogoproto.jsontag) = "uses,omitempty"];
 }
 ```

 ### Client changes

-Clients will be expected to provide a scope when requesting an MFA challenge
+Clients will be expected to provide a `Scope` when requesting an MFA challenge
 through `rpc CreateAuthenticateChallenge`.
 For specific login and device
 management endpoints, the scope will be automatically set on the server side.

-Clients can optionally provide a number of uses which will be allowed, though
+Clients can optionally provide optionally provide `AllowReuse=true` if the
-reuse is only allowed for the admin action scope.
+client wants to reuse the resulting webauthn credentials for multiple requests.

 ### Server changes